-No barber in the kingdom would cut the hair of the Emperor Trojan.
-He had the ears of a goat and any barber who remarked on his ears was swiftly put to death.
+No barber in the kingdom would cut the hair of the emperor Trojan.
+He had the ears of a goat and any barber who remarked on his ears was put to death.

 “No, nothing at all,” I said.

 He was pleased.
-He gave me money and said that from then on I should be the one to come and shave him every day.
+He gave me money and said that from then on, I should be the one to come to give him his daily shave.

-So I did, but after a while the secret that I kept so carefully began to burn inside me.
+After a while, though, the secret that I kept so carefully began to burn inside me.
 I needed to tell it to somebody.
-My master said that if I could not tell him my secret, or confess it to the pastor, I should go into some field outside town, dig a hole, kneel down and whisper my secret three times into the hole.
-Then I should put back the earth and leave.
+My master said that if I could not tell him my secret, or confess it to a priest, I should go into some field outside town, dig a hole, whisper my secret three times into the cavity, then fill in the hole and leave.

 That seemed to me to be the best plan, so I went and told my secret to the earth.